-Toronto is a dynamic city.
-The population may be growing in some areas but declining in others.
-These demographic changes have an impact on our schools so it is critical that we plan ahead.
+Toronto is a city that is always changing.
+Our population may be growing in some areas but declining in others.
+These changes affect our schools.
+This is why it is critical that we plan ahead.

 More information about Program Area Reviews can be found in this brochure.

-Our school buildings and properties are valuable community assets and we want to ensure we make good decisions about their future use.
-The purpose of this type of review is to determine if a property should be retained or if it is no longer required for future use and can be declared surplus to the needs of the TDSB and sold.
+The purpose of this type of review is to see if a property should be kept by the TDSB or if it is no longer required for the future and can be sold.

-A Pupil Accommodation Review involves studying a significantly under-utilized school or group of schools.
-The review considers ways to reduce surplus space and ensure that students have access to viable programs.
-It may result in the movement of a large number of students between schools or a possible school closure.
+A Pupil Accommodation Review involves studying anunder-used school or group of schools.
+The review considers ways to reduce space that is not being used and ensure that students have access to strong programs.
+It may result in the large movement of students between schools or a possible school closure.

-This section includes reviews that do not necessarily fit within the study groups above, such as site severances, building additions, and new builds.
-Public consultations have been conducted for these reviews.
+This section includes reviews that do not fit within the above sections They are site severances, building additions, and new builds.
+Public consultations are conducted for these reviews.